brpo01/terraform-module/README.md

 # terraform-module
-Exploring Terraform capabilities, increased reusability of configurations with Terraform Modules
+Exploring Terraform capabilities and increased reusability of configurations with Terraform Modules